aws-amplify/learn/content/posts/2019-04-12-angular-workshop/index.md

 ---
 title: Building your first Fullstack Serverless App with AWS Amplify
-description: 'In this workshop we'll learn how to build cloud-enabled web applications with Angular & AWS Amplify.'
+description: 'In this workshop we will learn how to build cloud-enabled web applications with Angular & AWS Amplify.'
 banner: './banner.png'
 authorIds:
   - gerard-sans